-Participants attended morning lectures, afternoon group sessions and speednetworking, and Instagram Live events.
-At the end of the second day they had a Showcase session; an opportunity to share what they had learnt on the programme.
+Participants attended morning lectures, afternoon sessions, speed networking, and Instagram Live events.
+At the end of the second day, they had a Showcase session; an opportunity to share what they had learnt on the programme.

-The programme was attended by 55 participants and rated the programme 9.36 out of 10.
+The programme was attended by 55 participants who rated the programme 9.36 out of 10.